-Spartan Life: Student Handbook and Resource Guide http://splife.studentlife.msu.edu
+Spartan Life: Student Handbook and Resource Guide

+This information and more can be found at: http://splife.studentlife.msu.edu.

 This is a helpful resource guide to campus programs and services.
 It includes rules, regulations, rights, and responsibilities that have been established in the interest of intellectual and personal development while protecting individual freedoms.